 What you’ll own: SEO strategy, Google Ads campaigns, landing page optimization, monthly performance reporting

-What we need: 3-5 years managing paid search and SEO, proven track record improving ROAS, comfortable with GA4 and GTM, strong English communication
+What we need: 3 to 5 years managing paid search and SEO, proven track record improving ROAS, comfortable with GA4 and GTM, strong English communication

 Hours: Full-time, 4 hours daily overlap with US Eastern time